 How to support your child's vocabulary development

-We recently received the following query from a Kumon parent: "My child sometimes struggles with the vocabulary in the English programme.
+We received the following query from a Kumon parent: "My child sometimes struggles with the vocabulary in the English programme.
 How can I help them with this?"
 We thought the response would be valuable for any parent looking to support their child's vocabulary development.
-You can therefore read our advice below.

 Vocabulary plays a fundamental role in the reading process and contributes greatly to a reader's comprehension.
 Students learn the meanings of most words indirectly, through everyday experiences with oral and written language.
 Other words are learned through carefully designed instruction.